Dress for Success

 Grooming Tips

-• Clothing Fit: Clothing fit is extremely important.
+• Clothing Fit: Clothing fit is important.
 If you are unsure about fit, ask a friend or family member to take a look.
 You don't want your suit to be too snug or too loose.
-Most shopping malls have at least one tailor shop, and many dry cleaners offer alteration services as well.
-Ask for a cost estimate, and be prepared to try your outfit on, including shoes.
-If the cost is within your budget you may just find yourself with a perfectly tailored suit!
+You can find the perfect fit after a tailored alteration at a tailor shop or dry cleaner.

-• Perfume, Cologne and Body Spray: Many workplaces are implementing scent-free policies to ensure a comfortable work environment for everyone.
-It is best to avoid wearing cologne, perfume or body spray fragrances for the following reasons:
+• Perfume, Cologne, Deodorant, and Body Spray: Many workplaces are implementing scent-free policies to ensure a comfortable work environment for everyone.
+You might need to wear deodorant or anti-perspirant, but it is best to avoid cologne, perfume or body spray fragrances for the following reasons:

 • The people you are meeting with may have allergies/sensitivities to fragrances